reactivemarbles/DynamicData/README.md

 ```cs
 var myOperation = personChangeSet.GroupOn(person => person.Status)
 ```
+The value of the inner group is represented by an observable list for each matched group.
+When values matching the inner grouping are modified, it is the inner group which produces the changes.
+You can also use `GroupWithImmutableState` which will produce a grouping who's inner items are a fixed size array.

 #### Transformation
 The `Transform` operator allows you to map objects from the observable change set to another object